“A logo doesn’t sell (directly) it identifies”, Paul Rand.

 We had to make the logo in accordance with the Golden Ratio – an important parameter that goes into designing perfect logos.
 The Golden Ratio is a mathematical ratio: it is used to create organic and natural looking compositions which are very pleasing to the eye.
 The ratio helps them look symmetrical, visually appealing, more user friendly and easily comprehensible.
 The use of Golden Circles helps designs look neat and tidy.

 We made the first sketch for the third logo.
 This time we decided to design a mascot/logo that would resemble me much more closely.

 The completion of the sketch marked the beginning of another journey; the re-refining of the website and logo for the 3rd time in the 3rd year of our existence.

 This is a must, you know.
 To continuously embrace change and upgrade to meet success.
 Doing one thing and sitting comfortably in an armchair praising yourself for your hard work doesn’t work.
 People have to identify your hard work and that this exactly how you get recognition for your work.
 The third logo we designed was personified, followed design parameters and were made while keeping in mind ‘perfection’.

 “You achieve only the half when you aim for the full.
 So, keep aiming higher!”

-Maybe a year or two later, this blog will have another part of it where we tell about our change and our up gradation for the fourth time.
+Maybe a year or two later, this blog will have another piece on changes and upgradations in our logo for the fourth time.